 In order to achieve the most benefit from a diverse campus, seek out institutions that are not only promoting diversity by actively recruiting students and hiring faculty from minority groups, but are also promoting an environment where there is meaningful interaction between different groups.

 Get Started Learning About Diversity at College of the Holy Cross, and how it is Similar to Other Schools in the Country.

 We combine elements of ethnic, geographic, gender and age diversity to come up with a total diversity grade for every school.

-Quite diverse across all factors, College of the Holy Cross is ranked #169 nationwide.
+College of the Holy Cross is thought to be very diverse across all factors, and is ranked #169 nationwide.

 Ethnic Diversity is Average

 Ethnically diverse colleges allow students to get to know and study with others from different racial and ethnic backgrounds.